Open Source Algorithms

 Function explained with comments throughout:

-// create a session with our graph database
+// Create a session to connect to our Neo4j graph database

 const session = driver.session();